yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-10/project/LAB.md

 ## Before you begin
 Refer to *Getting Started* in [lab-instructions.md](../../../reference/submission-instructions/labs.md) for complete setup instructions

-Refer to the [Joins and Virtual Columns](../../../reference/mongo-cheatsheet.md) examples and explanation from Class 09 as a refresher on connecting 2 documents.
+Refer to the Joins and Virtual Columns examples and explanation from the [mongo cheatsheet](../../../reference/mongo-cheatsheet.md) as a refresher on connecting 2 documents.
 This will help you connect books and bookshelves

 ## Requirements